6uhrmittag/PersonalKnowledgeBase/docs/trans/HRT_E_Journal.md

 Not much to say; buut I feel a bit better than 2 days ago, when I wrote the short note on _Week 11 to Week 14_.
 Could be just the sun.
 Could also be the levels at the end of the week, or just life ¯\(°_o)/¯ lol.

+### Week 16 - 06.05.2025

+- Dosage: Mid (6 mg/week); 0.12 ml or 12 Units of the U100 Scale.
+- Time: 07:00

+notes:

+On one hand, I feel like nothing is happening really.
+On the other hand: I have the suspicion that deeper changes are happening.
+I have experienced crazy mood/emotional swings last week that felt like a fever dream.
+And looking back, something similar happened ca. 1 month ago.
+25 days do be specific.
+The mood change happened on Wednesday night, had a high on Thursday, and I slowly felt normal again on Friday to Saturday.

+I'll have to keep an eye on that.
+If that happens again, in a month from now, I might have a 7-day cycle inside a 28-day cycle happening here lol.
+It would make sense in a bit.
+This then could also explain why I had periods where I felt like everything is changing and others where nothing is happening - cause how I felt last week was just wild; a speedrun of:

+- Wednesday: outgoing, I want to hug people and express my emotions
+- Thursday: _urgh_, I'm way too much for the world, I'm soo annoying, I'll just hide
+- Friday: Oh, I see so clear now, the fog is gone but give me a second to process and relax
+- Saturday: Ok, _that_ was weird.
+I need a day to reset and recharge
+- Sunday: I feel _normal_ again

+### Week 17 - 13.05.2025

+- Dosage: Mid (6 mg/week); 0.12 ml or 12 Units of the U100 Scale.
+- Time: 06:30

+notes: didn't manage to make an appointment for the blood test yet -.-